 Christian Counsellors Association of Australia (CCAA) registered at Clinical level

 Bachelor of Commerce/Science (combined) at UNSW

-I have completed extensive study in Emotionally-Focused Therapy (EFT) at the Annandale Institute of EFT, which incorporates creative and art therapies.
-My areas of specialisation include complex trauma, relationship counselling, grief and loss, and faith-based Christian counselling.
+I have completed extensive study in Emotionally-Focused Therapy (EFT) and trauma-informed counselling.
+My areas of specialisation include counselling for survivors of complex trauma, relationship counselling, grief and loss, and faith-based Christian counselling.

 Other extended professional development training includes areas such as:

 The Body Remembers: Integrating Mind and Body for Trauma Recovery with Janina Fisher

 When Words Are Not Enough: How to Engage the Body to Disrupt Entrenched Patterns with Pat Ogden

 Grief Across the Lifespan (Centre of Existential Practice)